madhikarma/autolayout-helper-swift/README.md

         let bottomConstraint: NSLayoutConstraint = NSLayoutConstraint(item: self.label, attribute: .Bottom, relatedBy: .Equal, toItem: self.label.superview, attribute: .Bottom, multiplier: 1.0, constant: -10.0)
         self.label.superview.addConstraint(bottomConstraint)

+or quite error prone (using Visual Format Language):

+        var views = NSDictionaryOfVariableBindings(_label);
+        self.label.superview.addConstraints(NSLayoutConstraint constraintsWithVisualFormat:@"V:|_label|" options:0 metrics:nil views:views]
+        self.label.superview.addConstraints(NSLayoutConstraint constraintsWithVisualFormat:@"H:|_label|" options:0 metrics:nil views:views]

-### Solution
+### A Solution

-DRY up the code for relating views via NSLayoutConstraint objects into a reusable, set of methods
+We can make adding NSLayoutConstraint relations into some common reusable methods that you call on any UIView you're trying to relate (via an Extension) and ensure we keep the code as DRY as possible.

+### Setup
+- Add the UIView+LayoutConstraints.swift file to your project.
+That's it!
+-
 ### Usage

 #### Adding constraints

-For example to relate a label's left, right, top and bottom to its superview with some offsets
+For example using this extension then to relate a label's left, right, top and bottom to its superview with some offsets you can now write:

-        self.titleLabel.addTopConstraint(toView: self.titleLabel.superview, attribute: .Bottom, relation: .Equal, constant: 10.0)
+        self.titleLabel?.addTopConstraint(toView: self.titleLabel?.superview, attribute: .Bottom, relation: .Equal, constant: 10.0)
-        self.titleLabel.addBottomConstraint(toView: self.titleLabel.superview, relation: .Equal, constant: -10.0)
+        self.titleLabel?.addBottomConstraint(toView: self.titleLabel?.superview, relation: .Equal, constant: -10.0)
-        self.titleLabel.addLeftConstraint(toView: self.titleLabel.superview, relation: .Equal, constant: 10.0)
+        self.titleLabel?.addLeftConstraint(toView: self.titleLabel?.superview, relation: .Equal, constant: 10.0)
-        self.titleLabel.addRightConstraint(toView: self.titleLabel.superview, relation: .Equal, constant: -10.0)
+        self.titleLabel?.addRightConstraint(toView: self.titleLabel?.superview, relation: .Equal, constant: -10.0)

 or more succintly using this contribution from <a href="https://github.com/danieladias">@danieladias</a>

-<code>self.titleLabel.fillSuperView(UIEdgeInsetsMake(10.0, 10.0, -10.0, -10.0))</code>
+        self.titleLabel?.fillSuperView(UIEdgeInsetsMake(10.0, 10.0, -10.0, -10.0))

-To center a view in both X and Y to its superview
+Or to center a view in both X and Y to its superview

         self.someView.addCenterXConstraint(toView: self.someView.superview, relation: .Equal, constant: 0)
         self.someView.addCenterYConstraint(toView: self.someView.superview, relation: .Equal, constant: 0)

-#### Modifying constraints
+#### Modifying the Constraints

-Each method returns the NSLayoutConstraint object that it adds e.g. so that you can modify the constant or remove  e.g.
+Each method returns the NSLayoutConstraint object that it creates and adds so that you can store or modify it

+e.g.

-      heightConstraint = self.customView.addHeightConstraint(relation: .Equal, constant: 150.0)
+      let heightConstraint = self.customView.addHeightConstraint(relation: .Equal, constant: 150.0)

 (where heightConstraint is a local or instance variable)

 ### TODO:
-- Document public methods
+- [] Document public methods
+- [] Add unit tests to addLeft... methods
+- [] Add unit tests to addRight... methods
+- [] Add unit tests to addTop... methods
+- [] Add unit tests to addBottom... methods
+- [] Add unit tests to addCenterX... methods
+- [] Add unit tests to addCenterY... methods
+- [] Add unit tests to addWidth... methods
-- Add unit tests to public methods
+- [] Add unit tests to addHeight... methods
-- More sample project use cases

 ### Screenshots